Best Western Plus Uptown Hotel

 - 0.40 kilometer(s) from Burgoo, full service, American, open for: lunch, dinner.
 Open daily from 11:00 a.m. to 11:00 p.m.

 - 2.00 kilometer(s) from Bishop's Fine Dining, full service, American, open for: lunch, dinner.

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Vancouver.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Vancouver.
 Chase the links to explore the local region even more.